ahyeon-jung/renglish/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Template for reporting a bug.
 Describe the issue you've encountered to help with resolution.
-title: "bug: [Bug Summary]"
+title: 'bug: [Bug Summary]'
-labels: "bug"
+labels: 'bug'
-assignees: "a-honey"
+assignees: 'a-honey'
 ---

 # Bug Report